 - Trust your gut; if it sounds too good to be true, it probably is.

 The biggest danger of paid online survey sites is simply spending a lot of time on an activity that pays very little in return.
 It's smart to think of paid online surveys as a hobby that could earn you a little extra pocket money, but don't expect it to replace your day job.

-For more information about online surveys and related topics, check out the links on the next page.
+For more information about online surveys and related topics, check out the links below.